ashejim/mynewbook/_sources/intro.md

-# Welcome to your Jupyter Book
+# Welcome to Jim's Test Jupyter Book

 This is a small sample book to give you a feel for how book content is structured.